Angelo Emo: Final years and death

 In early 1787 the Senate recalled Emo with the bulk of his fleet, leaving only a small squadron under the Patron delle Navi Tommaso Condulmer to patrol the Tunisian coast.
 Emo's recall was likely connected to the imminent outbreak of another war between Russia and the Ottomans.
-Some alarm was caused by an Ottoman fleet that appeared off the coasts of Albania in August 1787, but Emo, who shadowed its movements with a far more formidable force, was not worried.
+Some alarm was caused by an Ottoman fleet that appeared off the coasts of Albania in August, but Emo, who shadowed its movements with a far more formidable force, was not worried.
 In the event, the Ottoman fleet's mission was merely to overawe the rebellious Pasha of Scutari; having accomplished that, it returned to its base in early 1788.
 Until 1791, Emo spent his time in anti-piracy cruises off the western coasts of Greece, with the exception of a foray into the Aegean in 1790 that brought him to Paros.
+For his efforts in combating the Tunisian pirates, the nobles of Zakynthos (Zante) awarded him with a golden sword and a medal.

 In late 1790, the Senate named Emo Provveditore Generale da Mar, but did not entrust him with leading the fleet against the Tunisian coast.
 With the French Revolution under way in Europe, the Senate was loath to become embroiled in a prolonged conflict, and preferred peace.
-The Senate feared that Emo's aggressive nature would hamper these efforts, and instead placed Condulmer, promoted to Capitano delle Navi, in charge of the naval blockade and the peace negotiations.
+The Senate feared that Emo's aggressive nature would hamper these efforts, and instead placed Condulmer, promoted to Capitano delle Navi, in charge of the naval blockade and peace negotiations.
 In 1791, the Venetian government decided on a final show of force, reuniting the fleet of Emo with the squadron of Condulmer.
 The combined fleet demonstrated off the Tunisian coast from late August until returning to Malta in December.
-After an illness, Emo died in Malta on 1 March 1792, reportedly from a bilious attack after learning that a peace, mostly disadvantageous to Venice, had been concluded with Tunis without his being consulted.
+Hospitalized after a lung infection, Emo died at La Valetta, Malta on 1 March 1792.
+The story circulated that he had died from a bilious attack after learning that a peace, mostly disadvantageous to Venice, had been concluded with Tunis without his being consulted.

-Celebrated as a great naval hero, his body was embalmed and carried to Venice on board his flagship, Fama.
+Celebrated as a great naval hero, his body was embalmed and carried to Venice on board his flagship, the Fama.
 The sculptor Antonio Canova was charged with erecting a monument to Emo.
 Completed in 1794, it is in the second armoury of the Venetian Arsenal.
 Canova was honoured by the Republic with a medal for this monument, the last such medal issued by the Republic before its end.
 His funeral took place at St Mark's on 17 April, and he was buried at the church of Santa Maria dei Servi.
 A funerary monument was erected over his tomb by Canova's teacher, Giovanni Ferrari, initially at Santa Maria dei Servi, then moved to San Martino, and finally, from 1817, to San Biagio.